 As the information landscape has evolved, so have government regulations concerning data.
 Several state and federal laws now mandate that companies properly store and destroy data to protect consumers and employees.

-The Health Insurance Portability and Accountability Act (HIPPA) was passed in 1996 as the healthcare industry began to rely on digital systems in both clinical and administrative settings.
+The Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996 as the healthcare industry began to rely on digital systems in both clinical and administrative settings.
 This federal legislation protects medical records and prevents their disclosure.

-HIPPA data destruction protocols are stringent and include the following:
+HIPAA data destruction protocols are stringent and include the following:

 - Paper records must be shredded, pulverized, burned or pulped until patient information is rendered unreadable and cannot be reconstructed